RS-dev7/etch-a-sketch/README.md

 # etch-a-sketch

-My Etch-a-sketch Website from The Odin Project
+This is my solution for the Etch-a-Sketch project on the JS Fundamentals course of The Odin Project